floflodie/floflodie/README.md

-Sup \n
+Sup!
-Meself is Diego Flowers \n
+Meself Diego Flowers.
-Glad to have meet you! \n
+Glad to have meet you!